Why Calibration Matters

 TL;DR

-Use small calibration prints (temperature tower, first-layer square, retraction test) and change one setting per run.
-If you change multiple things or ignore basics like Z offset, belt tension, or wet filament, the “best” result will be misleading.
+Run small calibration prints (temperature tower, first-layer square, retraction test).
+Change one setting per run.
+If you stack changes—or skip basics like Z offset, belt tension, partial clogs, or wet filament—the “best” result will point you to the wrong fix.

-Calibration is controlled testing: you pick a simple model that exaggerates one behavior, adjust a single variable, and judge the result using a clear physical sign (first-layer contact, stringing, bridging sag, wall thickness, dimensions).
-Calibration does not “fix the printer” by itself.
-It helps you separate mechanical/material problems (loose belts, partial clogs, wrong Z offset, wet filament, dirty bed) from slicer and material settings (temperature, flow, retraction, cooling).
+Calibration is controlled testing.
+You print a simple model that makes one behavior obvious, change one variable, and judge the result from a clear physical sign (first-layer contact, stringing, bridge sag, wall thickness, dimensions).
+Calibration won’t “fix the printer” on its own.
+It helps you tell apart mechanical/material problems (loose belts, partial clogs, wrong Z offset, wet filament, dirty bed) from slicer and material settings (temperature, flow, retraction, cooling).

 When calibration saves the most time (and filament)

-- After changing filament type, brand, or even color (additives can change behavior)
+- When you switch filament material, brand, or color (additives can change melt and cooling behavior)

-- After hardware changes: nozzle size/material, hotend, extruder gears, Bowden length, build surface
+- After hardware changes that affect extrusion or motion (nozzle size/material, hotend, extruder, Bowden length, build surface)

-- Before a long print where a failure would waste hours
+- Before a long print where failure would waste hours of machine time

 Rules for tests you can trust

-- Pick a test that isolates the symptom: temperature tower for heat/cooling, retraction test for oozing, first-layer square for Z offset/bed, flow cube/walls for extrusion.
+- Match the test to the symptom: temperature tower for heat/cooling balance, retraction test for oozing, first-layer square for Z offset/bed contact, flow cube or thin-wall test for extrusion.

-- Lock everything else: same spool, nozzle, layer height, speeds, cooling, bed surface, and (ideally) same gcode generation method.
+- Freeze the rest: same spool, nozzle, layer height, speeds, cooling, bed surface, and the same slicer workflow so results are comparable.

-- Change one variable per run, in sensible steps (for example: temperature in 5–10 C steps; flow in small percentage steps).
+- Change one variable per run in practical steps (temperature in 5–10 C steps; flow in small percentage steps).

-- Measure or use consistent visual cues: calipers for dimensions/wall thickness; look for repeatable signs like gaps, elephant’s foot, glossy/matte shifts, or hair-like strings.
+- Use consistent pass/fail signals: measure with calipers when it’s dimensional; otherwise look for repeatable cues like gaps, elephant’s foot, surface sheen shifts, or fine “hair” strings.

 - Record

-- Printer + firmware, nozzle size/type, filament (brand/material/color), temps, speeds, cooling %, retraction, layer height, bed surface, Z offset
+- Printer + firmware, nozzle size/type, filament (brand/material/color), temperatures, speeds, cooling %, retraction, layer height, bed surface, Z offset

 - Keep

-- The exact gcode or project file, one photo per test with the settings in frame, and a short note: what improved/worsened
+- The exact gcode or project file, one photo per test with the settings visible, and a one-line note on what improved or got worse

 - End result

-- A baseline profile you can return to after experiments (and a known-good starting point for new filaments)
+- A known-good baseline profile you can return to after experiments (and a reliable starting point for new filaments)